shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Something did come out, but not from inside.
 A strange goblin walked out from behind a tent and unzipped the front, as if to go in.
 But then another goblin came out and yelled at the strange goblin to get lost.
 A burning coal from the morning cookout floated up and into the tent goblin’s pocket.
 His pants caught on fire and he ran around trying to put it out.

 As he did so, the strange goblin entered the tent and rummaged around, throwing things out of the tent left and right.
 It appeared to be looking for something.
-Satisfied that nothing was there, the strange goblin left the tent and the firepants goblin and headed to the next tent.
+Satisfied that nothing was there, the strange goblin left the tent and the firepants goblin, heading to the next tent.

 And again, there was a goblin in that tent, too.
 This goblin kicked the strange goblin in the rear and yelled at him.